Garden Landscaping Cost

 Condition of Garden

-As for the condition of the garden, this is important because the better the state of the garden, the easier the work will likely be and thus the lower you can expect your labour costs to end up.
+As for the condition of the garden, this is important because the better the state of the garden, the easier the work will likely be, and the lower you can expect your labour costs to end up.

 Not only that but if the garden has suffered plenty of deterioration, naturally, there’ll be more waste to remove at the end of the work.